dnschneid/crouton/README.md

 --------

 ### The easy way (assuming you want Xfce)
-  1. Download `crouton` and the appropriate pre-built bootstrap tarball from [goo.gl/lfUVM](http://goo.gl/lfUVM) to your Chromium OS device.
+  1. Download `crouton`.
   2. Open a shell and run
-     `sudo sh -e ~/Downloads/crouton -f ~/Downloads/[the_tarball] -t xfce`
+     `sudo sh -e ~/Downloads/crouton -t xfce`
   3. Wait patiently and answer the prompts like a good person.
   4. Done!
 You can jump straight to your Xfce session by running `sudo enter-chroot startxfce4` or, as a special shortcut, `sudo startxfce4`
   5. Switch between Chromium OS and your chroot using Ctrl+Alt+Back and Ctrl+Alt+Refresh.
 Exit the chroot by logging out of Xfce.

-### The dynamic way (assuming you have SSH on a server and want Ubuntu 12.10)
+### You want to make a bootstrap tarball and create a chroot from that
   1. Download `crouton`.
   2. Open a shell and run
-     `sudo sh -e ~/Downloads/crouton -r quantal -t xfce username@sshserver.com`
+     `sudo sh -e ~/Downloads/crouton -d -f ~/Downloads/mybootstrap.tar.bz2`
-  3. Done!
-Launch Xfce by running `sudo enter-chroot startxfce4`
+  3. You can then create chroots using the tarball by running `sudo sh -e ~/Downloads/crouton -f ~/Downloads/mybootstrap.tar.bz2`

-### You want to create a bootstrap tarball of a specific release or architecture
-  1. Download `crouton` on an Ubuntu machine.
-  2. Open a shell, find your downloaded crouton, and run `./crouton -d -f mybootstrap.tar.bz2`
+*This is the quickest way to create multiple chroots at once, since you won't have to determine and download the bootstrap files every time.*

 ### You're crazy and want to play with all of the features of crouton
   1. Download the source snapshot tarball to your Chromium OS device.
   2. Extract it and cd into the source directory.
-  3. Create a tarball of an old Ubuntu with perhaps the wrong architecture on a different mirror using the unbundled scripts and a different machine with an unusual ssh port to bootstrap:
+  3. Create a tarball of an old Ubuntu with perhaps the wrong architecture on a different mirror using the unbundled scripts:

         sh -e installer/main.sh -d -a i386 -r hardy \
-           -m 'http://mirrors.us.kernel.org/ubuntu/' -f iamcrazy.tar.bz2 \
+           -m 'http://mirrors.us.kernel.org/ubuntu/' -f iamcrazy.tar.bz2
-           -s 'ssh -p 666' crazyuser@crazyhost.whatsupwithgtldstheyarecrazy

   4. Install the chroot with a custom name to a subdirectory in /tmp, choose the primary username ahead of time, and install just cli-extra since you may be